Cometopuli dynasty: Origin and members

 Samuel proved to be a successful leader inflicting a major defeat on the Byzantine army commanded by Basil II at the Gates of Trajan and retaking north-eastern Bulgaria.
 His successful campaigns expanded the Bulgarian borders into Thessaly and Epirus and in 998 he conquered the principality of Duklja.
 In 997 Samuel was proclaimed Emperor of Bulgaria after the death of the legitimate ruler, Roman.
+However, Basil II's campaign soon started producing one success after the other: in 1001 he seized Pliska and Preslav in the east.
+In 1003 a major offensive along the Danube resulted in the fall of Vidin after an eight-month siege, and in 1004 Basil II defeated Samuel in the battle of Skopje and took possession of the city.
+This war of attrition dragged on for a decade until 1014, when the Bulgarians were decisively defeated at Kleidion.
+Some 14,000 Bulgarians were captured; it is said that 99 out of every 100 men were blinded, with the remaining hundredth man left with one eye so as to lead his compatriots home, earning Basil II the moniker "Bulgaroktonos", the Bulgar-Slayer.
+When the soldiers arrived in Samuel's residence in Prespa, the Bulgarian Emperor suffered a heart attack at the grisly sight and died two days later, on 6 October.

-After the death of Samuel in 1014, the crown passed on to his son, Gavril Radomir (1014 – 1015).
+After the death of Samuel in 1014, the crown passed on to his son, Gavril Radomir (1014–1015).
 In 1015, he was murdered by his first cousin and son of Aaron, Ivan Vladislav.
 With his own death in 1018 the First Bulgarian Empire came to an end.
 Ivan Vladislav's sons Presian, Alusian and Aaron surrendered shortly after and were integrated into the court nobility in Constantinople.
-An attempt at restoration of Bulgarian independence was made some 20 years later by Peter (II) Delyan (1040-1041), son of Gavril Radomir.
+An attempt at restoration of Bulgarian independence was made some 20 years later by Peter (II) Delyan (1040–1041), son of Gavril Radomir.
 He, aided by his cousin Alusian organised an uprising and managed to push away the Byzantines from Ohrid for a short period, but was eventually betrayed by Alusian.
 Alusian's heirs were given noble titles and land in the Byzantine Empire.